 On October 20, 2021, we entered into a management services agreement (the "Quinn River Joint Venture Agreement") through our 50% owned subsidiary, Kealii Okamalu, LLC ("Kealii Okamalu"), with CSI Health MCD LLC ("CSI") and a commission established by the authority of the Tribal Council of the Fort McDermitt Paiute and Shoshone Tribe (the "Tribe").
 The purpose of the Quinn River Joint Venture Agreement is to establish a business (the "Quinn River Joint Venture") to grow, cultivate, process and sell cannabis and related products.
-The Quinn River Joint Venture Agreement has a term of 10 years plus a 10 year renewal term from the date the first cannabis crop produced is harvested and sold.
-Pursuant to the Quinn River Joint Venture Agreement, Kealii Okamalu is expected to lease approximately 20-30 acres of the Tribe's land located along the Quinn River at a cost of \$3,500 per quarter and manage the design, finance and construction of a cannabis cultivation facility on such tribal lands (the "Cultivation Facility").
-Kealii Okamalu will also manage the ongoing operations of the Cultivation Facility and related business, including, but not limited to, cultivation of cannabis crops, personnel staffing, product packaging, testing, marketing and sales.
-Packaged products will be branded as "Quinn River Farms."
-We will provide 10,000 square feet of warehouse space at our Las Vegas facility, and will have preferred vendor status including the right to purchase cannabis flower and the business's cannabis trim at favorable prices.
-Kealii Okamalu will contribute \$6 million towards the construction of the Cultivation Facility and the working capital for the Quinn River Joint Venture.
-This amount will be repaid from a portion of the net income of the Quinn River Joint Venture.
-Scanding the right quarters.
-Kealii Okamalu will receive one-third of the net profits of the Quinn River Joint Venture.
+(See Note 3 for more detail) The Quinn River Joint Venture Agreement has a term of 10 years plus a 10 year renewal term from the date the first cannabis crop produced is harvested and sold.
+The first cannabis crop was harvested in September of 2022.
+Pursuant to the Quinn River Joint Venture Agreement, Kealii Okamalu leased approximately 20-30 acres of the Tribe's land located along the Quinn River at a cost of \$3,500 per quarter and managed the design, finance and construction of a cannabis cultivation facility on such tribal lands (the "Cultivation Facility").
+Kealii Okamalu now also manages the ongoing operations of the Cultivation Facility and related business, including, but not limited to, the cultivation of cannabis crops, personnel staffing, product packaging, testing, marketing and sales.
+Packaged products are branded as "Quinn River Farms."
+We have provided up to 10,000 square feet of warehouse space at our Las Vegas facility for the Quinn River Joint Venture to thrue product, and have preferred vendor status including the right to purchase cannabis flower and the business' cannabis trim at favorable prices.
+Kealii Okamalu will construction of the met income of the Quinn River Joint Venture otherwise payable to CSI and the Tribe at the rate of \$750,000 per quarter for eight quarters.
+Once the Invested Amount is paid in full, Kealii Okamalu will receive one-third of the net profits of the Quinn River Joint Venture.